Canon 77D vs Sony A9

 It is notable that the A9 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 77D lacks such a headphone port.

-Both the 77D and the A9 are recent models that are part of the current product line-up.
-The 77D replaced the earlier Canon T6s, while the A9 does not have a direct predecessor.
+The 77D is a recent model that features in the current product line-up of Canon.
+In contrast, the A9 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A9 was succeeded by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Is the Canon 77D better than the Sony A9 or vice versa?
 The listing below highlights the relative strengths of the two models.